1998–99 San Antonio Spurs season: NBA playoffs

-In the Western Conference First Round of the 1999 NBA playoffs, the Spurs defeated the Minnesota Timberwolves three games to one.
-In the Western Conference Semi-finals, the Spurs' "Twin Towers" of Duncan and Robinson outplayed Shaquille O'Neal and Kobe Bryant, as they swept the Los Angeles Lakers in four straight games.
-In the Western Conference Finals, the Spurs faced off against the Portland Trail Blazers.
-After taking Game 1 with an 80–76 home win, the Spurs trailed by 17 points in Game 2; however, the Spurs made a fourth-quarter run that culminated with a game-winning three-pointer from Elliott, which was dubbed as the "Memorial Day Miracle" as they defeated the Trail Blazers, 86–85.
-The Spurs went on to sweep the Trail Blazers in four straight games, becoming the first former ABA team to play in the NBA Finals.
+In the Western Conference Finals, the Spurs then faced off against the 2nd–seeded, and Pacific Division champion Portland Trail Blazers, who were led by Isaiah Rider, Rasheed Wallace and Damon Stoudamire.
+After winning Game 1 at the Alamodome, 80–76, the Spurs trailed by 17 points against the Trail Blazers in Game 2; however, the Spurs made a fourth-quarter run that culminated with a game-winning three-pointer from Elliott, which was dubbed as the "Memorial Day Miracle" as the team defeated the Trail Blazers at home, 86–85.
+The Spurs won the next two games on the road, which included a Game 4 win over the Trail Blazers at the Rose Garden Arena, 94–80 to win the series in another four-game sweep, becoming the first former ABA team to advance to the NBA Finals.